A Tax Agent is an individual, company, or partnership registered with the IRD to file tax returns on behalf of New Zealand taxpayers.

 We’re here to make the process as simple as possible — just reach out if you need help!

-For the quickest processing of your tax refund application, you can use your NZ driver's licence and we'll verify it electronically through a third-party authentication service (Veda NZ).
+For the quickest processing of your tax refund application, you can use your NZ driver's licence or NZ Passport and we'll verify it electronically through a third-party authentication service (Veda NZ).

 Required Details for a Driver's Licence:

-If you’re using photo ID other than a NZ driver's licence, you will be able to provide a clear colour copy of the ID to the application form.
+If you’re using photo ID other than a NZ driver's licence or a NZ passport, you will be able to provide a clear colour copy of the ID to the application form.

 Other Acceptable Photo IDs: